-In terms of the Year 9 option, teachers will advise students on which options are most suitable for them and there will be the opportunity for discussions between parents, students and teachers at the Year 9 parents evening on April 20th 2023.
+Teachers will advise students on which options are most suitable for them and there will be the opportunity for discussions between parents, students and teachers at the Year 9 face-to-face parents evening on Thursday, 24th April 2025.
 On the following pages there is an outline of the Year 9 option choice process.